 Christmas Gingerbread

 Enjoy Christmas Gingerbread Whether You’ve Been Naughty Of Nice!

-It was last Christmas when I photographed the Christmas treats in this image.
-I could never have imagined then what the following 12 months would be like let alone how this Christmas would unfold.
-Like many people around the world baking has been a frequent past time for me this year.
 I maintain that baking as therapy is really important.
-It is a great way to pass the time and to centre oneself amid the chaos.
+It is a great way to pass the time and to centre oneself amid our hectic lifestyle.
 This Christmas I highly recommend you treat yourself to Milly Molly and Me’s Christmas Gingerbread.
 For me it is the taste of Christmas that is perfect with your favourite cuppa or something stronger.

 In terms of taste, it is laden with ginger.
-I use a lot of ginger because I like it but feel free to add it a little at a time until you reach the taste that you are comfortable with.
+We use a lot of ginger because I like it but feel free to add it a little at a time until you reach the taste that you are comfortable with.
 It’s your choice.
-In terms of texture you will need to add extra flour until you achieve a dough that is not too sticky and perfect for rolling out.
-I don’t provide a measurement for that extra flour as it will be dependent on the size of your eggs and the level of humidity where you are.
-Just add a little at a time.
+In terms of texture you may need to add a little extra flour until you achieve a dough that is not too sticky and perfect for rolling out.
+I don’t provide a measurement for that extra flour.
+It will be dependent on the size of your eggs and the level of humidity where you are.
+Just add a little at a time but only if necessary.

 This Christmas Gingerbread is perfect for cutting into shapes.
-We make crinkle edged biscuits and tiny gingerbread men which can then be decorated – you have a blank canvas.
+We make crinkle edged biscuits and tiny gingerbread men which can then be decorated with icing or simply, as here, dusted with icing sugar.

 Special Times Every Christmas

-Every Christmas dinner that I share with my family my father recites a few lines from ‘A Christmas Carol’ by Charles Dickens.
-As a blessing for our gathering he enthusiastically recounts the words of Tiny Tim – “God bless us everyone”- I love that so much as it sets the tone of our special meal which has so lovingly been put together.
+Every Christmas dinner with my family my father, while he was alive, recited a few lines from ‘A Christmas Carol’ by Charles Dickens.
+As a blessing for our gathering he enthusiastically recounted the words of Tiny Tim – “God bless us everyone”.
+I love that so much as it would set the tone of our special meal which has so lovingly been put together.

-I really hope that you have the supplies and the incentive to bake this Christmas Gingerbread this year if only to lift the spirits and create a little festivity in the gloom and I say unreservedly – “God bless us everyone!”
+I really hope that you have the supplies and the incentive to bake this Christmas Gingerbread this year if only to lift the spirits and create a little festivity especially if this time of year is challenging – “God bless us everyone!”

+Christmas Gingerbread